aregsar/aregsarblog/blog/2020/laravel-app-with-redis-in-docker/index.md

             'retry_after' => 90,
             'block_for' => null,
         ],
-        //this is the 'custom' queue connection
+        //this is the 'app' queue connection
-        'custom' => [
+        'app' => [
             //uses the redis driver from config/database.php
             'driver' => 'redis',
             //uses the 'queue' connection from the redis driver in config/database.php 'connection' => 'queue',
-            //this is the redis queue key prefix that is applied when using the 'custom' connection 'queue' => '{custom}',
+            //this is the redis queue key prefix that is applied when using the 'app' connection 'queue' => '{app}',
             'retry_after' => 90,
             'block_for' => null,
         ],